cpetta/sandpaper/README.md

 # Workflow for Development.
 1. Create and edit all your .html, .css, and .js files in the dev folder
   a.
 They can be in any number of sub-folders and it can be organized in any way.
-2. When you begin editing code, run the [gulp sync]
+2. When you begin editing code, run the "gulp sync"
 3. On each save [gulp] should run and update your page in the browser.

 # Workflow for Release.
 1. Create and edit all your .html, .css, and .js files in the dev folder
   a.
 They can be in any number of sub-folders and it can be organized in any way.
-2. When your done editing your code, run [gulp rel]
+2. When your done editing your code, run "gulp rel"
 3. Upload the files from the rel folder to your webserver.

 # Using this gulpfile with other projects.